rsanchezmo/jaxer/docs/usage.rst

                                          discrete_grid_levels=agent.config.dataset_config.discrete_levels)

 On this example, a :code:`jaxer` **agent** is created with the **best weights** of the experiment :code:`exp_1`.
-The :code:`plot_entire_dataset` flag is used to plot over the entire dataset (train and test), which is useful to see model performance (debug if overfitting or generalization).
+The :code:`plot_entire_dataset` flag is used to plot over the entire dataset (:code:`train` and :code:`test`), which is useful to see model performance (debug if overfitting or generalization).
-Finally, the agent is used to predict on separate windows from the test set to see a more detailed prediction.
+Finally, the agent is used to predict on separate windows from the test set to see a more detailed prediction plot.